-Many parents work for a company that has a Flexible Spending option (also called Flex Spending), which is money that can be deducted from your payroll and held in a special account to pay for certain items tax-free.
+Many parents work for a company that has a Flexible Spending option (also called Flex Spending).
+A flexible spending account lets you have money deducted from your payroll.
+It is then in a special account to pay for certain items tax-free.

-There is Medical Flexible Spending which may be used for doctor’s visits, medicine and other medical expenses.
+Medical Flexible Spending is for doctor’s visits, medicine, and other medical expenses.

-There is also Dependent Care Flexible Spending which may be used for work-related expenses for day cares, nannies, babysitters and yes, day camps.
+There is also Dependent Care Flexible Spending which is for work-related expenses like daycares, nannies, babysitters, and yes, day camps.

 IRS Federal Publication 503 says (on page 7) “The cost of sending your child to an overnight camp is not considered a work-related expense.
 The cost of sending your child to a day camp may be a work-related expense, even if the camp specializes in a particular activity, such as computers or soccer.”

-- Overnight camps are also called Residential camps, because you are a resident when at camp.
+- Note: Overnight camps are also called Residential camps.

 You will need your camps Federal EIN number (also called a Tax ID number) and street address in order to process your claim.
 For Classroom Antics, this information is on your original camp receipt.

-Eligible dependents are usually restricted to children under 13 years of age.
-Each employer’s flexible spending rules are different, so contact your HR coordinator for details on your plan.
-Some benefits may be found online.
+Again, note eligible dependents for flexible spending are restricted to children under 13.
+However, each employer’s flexible spending rules are different.
+So, contact your HR coordinator for details on your plan.
+Also, sometimes your benefit information is online.

 Yes, our in-person summer camps qualify.
 Our camps are for kids under 13 and day camps.
 If you have funds set aside for dependent care for this year and would like to join us in a camp, then check out the camps available by clicking on the link below.